tjhickey724/pythonintro/notes/functions_scope_of_variables.md

 radians = degToRadian()
 print('The degrees converted to radians is', radians)
 ```
-This will raise an error because the variable d in the body is not defined anywhere.

 A slight modification of the program would work however, if the global variable was called "d" and not "degrees"
 ``` python